saleha1wer/Geoguessr-AI/README.md

 # GeoGuessr AI
 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This repository contains models that are used to classify the region and pinpoint the coordinates of an image, inspired by the game GeoGuessr.
+This project aimed to train models that are used to classify the region and pinpoint the coordinates of an image, inspired by the game GeoGuessr.
+The models are trained on a dataset of google street view images and their corresponding location data.
+The goal of these models is to be able to accurately predict the location of an image based on its visual features.

 More detailed info in [this medium post](https://medium.com/@salehalwer/geoguessr-inspired-exploration-of-cnns-predicting-street-view-image-locations-e7aaa2dc19f5)